SunsetFi/stationeers-api-mod/README.md

 # Compatibility

-This mod should be compatible with both standard Stationeers game installs and the Stationeers Dedicated Server.
+This mod is compatible with the Stationeers Dedicated Server 0.2.2474.11332.

+As of the most recent update, this mod no longer works on the client.
+The reason for this is not readily apparent, and being investigated.

 # Usage